Welcome to Mr. Gleason's Parent Page!

 This page is for parents to assist their students to achieve their very best!
 Please keep an eye out out to this page for classroom announcements, upcoming dates, assignments and important events!

-If you have any questions, thoughts, suggestions, or any ideas on how your child can succeed in my class, please see my discussion tab below!
+If you have any questions, thoughts, suggestions, or any ideas on how your child can succeed in my class, PLEASE, PLEASE, PLEASE DO NOT HESITATE TO CONTACT ME BY PHONE OR EMAIL!

-Progress reports went out on Friday, September 22.
-If your student did not have an A or a B on the Progress Report it is more than likely due to one of or a combination of the following reasons: 1) your student is not coming to school, 2) your student is not turning in assignments, 3) your student is not completing and turning in daily bell work (Quick Quizzes), or 4) your student is not coming to Power Hour for help or to make up assignments.
-We have not had many formal assessments thus far, and your student should have mostly 100's if they have completed and turned in their work.
+Progress reports are produced at the midpoint of each quarter.
+If your student does not have an A or a B on the Progress Report it is more than likely due to one of, or a combination of, the following reasons: 1) your student is not coming to school, 2) your student is not turning in assignments, 3) your student is not completing and turning in daily bell work (Quick Quizzes), or 4) your student is not coming to Power Hour for help or to make up assignments.
+I typically do not give more than one test per progress report, and your student should have mostly 100's if they have completed and turned in their work.

 I really only have 2 essential rules pertaining to your students attaining good grades in my class: 1) Follow directions - behave, respect each other, complete and turn in assignments; and 2) Show Effort - try on every problem everyday, and do your best.
 If your student does these 2 things, they will never have less than a C in my course.
 These are the 2 most important aspects of my classroom because I believe any student can follow these rules regardless of mathematical or scientific prowess.
 Some students have turned in more work since the Progress Reports were printed and I have completly updated my gradebook as of today.
 Please check the Parent Portal on Skyward, to see your student's up to date grade.